derVedro/fontdiff/README.md

 ## Overview
 fontdiff is a tool to visually compare differences between two fonts by displaying character atlases overlaid.
 You run it and it just shows you the differences.
-It spits out PNGs or SVGs, and you can customise the output a bit.
+It spits out PNGs or dynamic SVGs, and you can customise the output a bit.

 ## Install
 You can quickly install fontdiff into your home directory straight from github: